softchris/azure-book/azure-functions.md

 - **Function apps**, trigger and bindings
 - **Functions** in function apps, languages it supports, authoring choices, testing it out, monitoring logging and setting of authorization level, working with parameters

+In this article we already assume that putting your apps in the Cloud is a given.
+You've seen the benefits that means in terms of not having to maintain hardware, only pay for what you actually use and so on.

+Now, being in the Cloud means you have options, A LOT of options in fact.
+You can be on the lowest level deciding exactly what memory or hard drive type your apps can run on.
+Then you can be on a more managed level where you are happy to create a Virtual Machine a so called VM where you can install the OS and software you need.
+There are still more steps on this ladder namely running your applications in App Services where you don't have a VM anymore, just a place for your code to reside and yes you can decide what OS to run this on but that's pretty much it, it's a SAAS, software as a Service platform.

 - Decide if serverless computing is right for your business need.